Search

 Mechanical seal how it works, types and use of mech seals

-The mechanical seal is a device used for preventing leak through rotating or moving shaft and casing.
-Technological growth in the fine finishing of material surface led to the design of mechanical seal.
-Availability of wide variety of special designs and sealing surfaces (for example, laser surface texturing) its application has increased drastically.
-It is mostly used in a centrifugal pump, and with the addition of O-rings and oil seal, it can be used for high pressure as well as vacuum conditions also.
+The mechanical seal is a device used to prevent leaks through rotating or moving shafts and casing.
+Technological growth in the fine finishing of material surfaces led to the design of mechanical seals.
+Availability of a wide variety of special designs and sealing surfaces (for example, laser surface texturing) its application has increased drastically.
+It is mostly used in a centrifugal pump, and with the addition of O-rings and oil seal, it can be used for high-pressure as well as vacuum conditions.

 Working principle of the mechanical seal